Dr. Tim Bajkiewicz

 Ph.D., University of North Carolina at Chapel Hill

 Dr. Tim Bajkiewicz ("Dr. B." to a lot of his students) is an associate professor of broadcast journalism and the associate director of the Robertson School.
 He joined the faculty in fall 2008.
-From 2010-2014 he served as the journalism sequence coordinator and, during spring 2014, as the interim director of undergraduate studies.
-He became the interim associate director in fall 2014 and was named associate director in fall 2015.
+In 2014-2015 he served as the School's interim director and was associate director from fall 2015-summer 2018.
+In 2010-2014 he served as the School's journalism sequence coordinator, and in spring 2014 was interim director of undergraduate studies.

 From 2008-2016 Dr. Bajkiewicz was the faculty instructor (through MASC 465 Newscasting), executive producer and co-news director for VCU InSight, the school’s 30-minute undergraduate student-produced TV news program that airs on WCVW-TV Richmond PBS.
 He shared news director duties with Colleen (Reilly) Phelps, a longtime TV news reporter and anchor, most recently with WWBT-TV NBC12 in Richmond.
 The show’s production supervisor is Gary Gillam, a fellow faculty member who teaches video production courses.
 The show won first place for "Best All-Around Television Newscast" in the Society of Professional Journalists’ “Mark of Excellence” awards for Region 2 (Virginia, Maryland, North Carolina, Deleware and Washington D.C.) in 2015, 2012 and 2010, was named a finalist in 2016 and took third place in 2011.
 He's also taught courses in both the undergraduate journalism and graduate multimedia journalism programs, including MASC 203 Journalism Writing, MASC 367 Audio and Video Journalism, MASC 460 Advanced TV Newsgathering, MASC 645 Visual Journalism, MASC 684 Multiplatform Storytelling and MASC 688 Converged Media Applications.